 Scrubbing burnt food off the bottom of the oven is no one’s favourite pastime.
 So cut out the hard work with reusable baking sheets which can be cut to size and placed at the bottom of the oven for easy cleaning.
 These sheets are made of strong stuff; they’ll withstand heat of up to 260° and can be reused more than 1000 times.
-There’s no need to grease them either, the baking sheets can be cleaned just by wiping them with kitchen towel or washing in warm soapy water.
+There’s no need to grease them either, the baking sheets can be cleaned just by wiping them with a kitchen towel or washing in warm soapy water.

 Still wearing yourself out scrubbing baking trays or grills?
 Just pop a reusable baking sheet inside instead, in place of baking paper or tin foil.

-If your food is taking longer than expected to cook or your baking isn’t rising, sounds to us like your oven isn’t getting hot enough.
+If your food is taking longer than expected to cook or your baking isn’t rising, it sounds to us like your oven isn’t getting hot enough.
 And there’s only one way to confirm this – check the temperature.
 To do so you’ll need an oven thermometer, as per Josh’s demonstration:

 If the temperature notches on your oven have worn away and finding the right temperature now involves an element of guesswork fear not!
 An oven thermometer is a great quick fix or temporary solution until you have the chance to replace your oven knobs.

-eSpares Tip – An oven that’s not heating up as it should could indicate a fault with the door seal or heating element, both of which will need fixing for an efficiently working machine.
+eSpares Tip – An oven that’s not heating up as it should might indicate a fault with the door seal or heating element, both of which will need fixing for an efficiently working machine.

 If you’ve got the family coming over for a Sunday roast or you’re hosting a dinner party, you may find your existing shelf setup limiting.
-Even with timings organised to military precision you might still end up running around like a headless chicken, trying to get everything cooked.
+Even with timings organised to military precision, you might still end up running around like a headless chicken, trying to get everything cooked.
 No more!
-An extendable shelf is what you need to give you more oven space; it expands to fit most ovens (though always double check your oven measurements before buying).
+An extendable shelf is what you need to give you more oven space; it expands to fit most ovens (though always double-check your oven measurements before buying).
 It can be used as an economical replacement for broken oven shelves too.

 Here’s how it works: